-Historic preservation projects in Custer, Faulkton, Mitchell, St. Onge and Yankton have received matching grants from the South Dakota State Historical Society.
+Historic preservation projects in Brookings, Burke, Lake City (Fort Sisseton), Philip, and Pierre recently received matching grants from the South Dakota State Historical Society.

 The grants are awarded through the State Historical Society’s Deadwood Fund grant program.
 Funding for the program is from Deadwood gaming revenue earmarked by state law for historic preservation projects throughout the state.
 The program is administered by the society’s State Historic Preservation Office at the Cultural Heritage Center in Pierre.

 The following projects were the most recent to receive grants to supplement their work:

 - Brookings (Brookings County): Stock Judging Pavilion, built 1918; received $8,200 to assist in the repair of historic windows